EPIC-Campus-LPS/dsa-f24-stackandqueue-syler-jason/README.md

 ## Reflection Questions

 - What is the fundamental principle behind a stack?
+  You add a item and then you take away the last placed item

 - In what situations would using a stack be beneficial?
+  The undo button

-- What is the fundamental principle behind a queue?
+- What is the fundamental principle behind a queue? you add a item and then you can take out the first item in the list

 - In what situations would using a queue be beneficial?
+  A queue system for tasks to be done in order or like a queue for tickets to some service

 ## Rubric